philipbartoo/capstone/README.md

 # Project Overview

 **Problem**: FEMA Mitigation personnel do not have a single knowledge management solution for managing $1.6 Billion in grants which is resulting in delays closing out projects.
-Coordination is taking place via email and spreadsheets without a single source of truth.
-Managers cannot determine the exact status of a project without heavy email coordination.
+Data must be retrieved from external sources via .csv files and merged with locally collected data to paint a picture of the status of projects.
+This is currently done via spreadsheets and email, but there is a better way.

 **Proposal**: This app integrates data from FEMA grant application systems with locally collected information to easily track the workflow status of each grant funded project.